swallowcamel/nancywiki/Git-Workflow.md

 ## Handling Updates from Upstream/Master

-While you're working away in your branch it's quite possible that your upstream master (most likely the canonical TheCodeJunkie version) may be updated.
+While you're working away in your branch it's quite possible that your upstream master (most likely the canonical NancyFx version) may be updated.
 If this happens you should:

 1. [Stash](http://progit.org/book/ch6-3.html) any un-committed changes you need to
 1. `git checkout master`